The imperial legacy of the camera and the narrative power of words and images.

 Ghanaian-American filmmaker Akosua Adoma Owusu wants to foster a new wave of Ghanaian experimental filmmakers.

-As a public service, we will, every year on Halloween, share this guide on how not to embarrass yourself or offend anyone.
+As a public service, we will, every year around Halloween, share this guide on how not to embarrass yourself or offend anyone.

 The complexity surrounding the social and economic drivers of piracy off the Horn of Africa was lost in the media-friendly version of the story.